it21013782/Password-Manager/README.md

 ## Usage

-Sign Up:
-Create an account with a unique username and a strong password.
+- Sign Up: Create an account with a unique username and a strong password.

-Login:
-Log in with your credentials to access the password manager.
+- Login: Log in with your credentials to access the password manager.

-Add Passwords:
-Add, edit, or delete passwords through the user-friendly interface.
+- Add Passwords: Add, edit, or delete passwords through the user-friendly interface.

-Search Passwords:
-Quickly find stored passwords by searching with usernames.
+- Search Passwords: Quickly find stored passwords by searching with usernames.

+## Contact

+For any inquiries or support, please contact it21013782@my.sliit.lk.